 The low friction design and manufacturing efficiencies of shared components undoubtedly influenced the decision to introduce these specific lens models.

 What is the RF 800mm F5.6 L lens going to be used for?
 Outdoor sports, wildlife, and news photojournalism is that answer.
-During a conversation, Canon shared that the capabilities of the latest cameras are making outstanding bird images considerably easier to capture, generating "off the charts" demand for bird photography lenses.
+During a conversation, Canon shared that the latest cameras' capabilities are making outstanding bird images considerably easier to capture, generating "off the charts" demand for bird photography lenses.
 These lenses target that need.

 So, who is going to buy the RF 800 and RF 1200?
 If you do not need a focal length shorter than 800mm or 1200mm and have the financial resources to afford the longer lens, it makes sense to get the longer lens.
 That said, primarily institutions, professionals at the top of their game, and serious, well-funded amateurs will own these models.